TATA wooden door opens for World Table Tennis Championships - UKTN | ExBulletin

 The World Table Tennis Championship has a rich history, the first event took place in London in 1926.
 The event has the greatest historical significance and the greatest worldwide interest from players, fans, media and partners.

 During the recent Olympic Games, Chinese table tennis players performed very well, and the Olympic spirit and sportsmanship of all athletes is very admirable.
 And now it’s time for them to compete in the WTTC.
-The outbreak has made it over a year since the last WTTC.
+The outbreak has reached more than a year since the last WTTC.
 On behalf of all the staff of TATA Wooden Door, I wish the event a complete success and the athletes can perform at the highest level and present a beautiful visual feast for fans around the world.

 Matt Pound, Managing Director of WTT, said: Following the successful four-year partnership between TATA and the ITTF, we are delighted to continue the partnership with TATA Wooden Door.
 This year marks the start of the new structure of the World Table Tennis Championships, with the 2021 Final in Houston and the launch of World Table Tennis (WTT).